 Come and support Mead High School sports!

-The Yutan-Mead Softball team begins play on August 27 against Logan View at Logan View, Volleyball plays at Syracuse on September 1, Girl’s Cross Country’s first race begins at the Johnson Co.
-Central Invite on September 4 and Football begins their season away against Lyons-Decatur N.E. on September 4.
-Junior Varsity start dates are as follows: Softball begins August 27 at Logan View, Volleyball on September 1 at Syracuse and Football September 8 vs Omaha Christian Academy at home.
+The Yutan-Mead Softball team begins play on August 26 against Logan View at Yutan, Volleyball season begins against Syracuse on August 31, Girl’s Cross Country’s first race begins at the Johnson Co.
+Central Invite on September 3 and Football begins their season at Dodge on September 3.
+Junior Varsity start dates are as follows: Softball begins August 26 vs Logan View, Volleyball on August 31 with Syracuse and Football September 7 at Omaha Christian Academy.

 Game schedules for fall sports are posted at various Mead businesses.

 River City Round Up riders will be arriving in Mead on Friday morning, September 24.
 A pancake breakfast will be served at Benal’s Shop, 221 W. Second St. The Pancake Man will be flipping pancakes.

 This event is open to the public at a minimal cost.
 The event is hosted by Dale and Marilyn Benal and assisted by friends.